pavel-tashev/almatymeetups-telegram-bot/README.md

 # Almaty Meetups Telegram Bot

 A Telegram bot for managing group join requests with an approval workflow.
-Users can apply to join a group, answer questions, and admins can approve or decline requests.
+Users can apply to join a group through a direct bot link, answer questions, and admins can approve or decline requests.

 ## Features

-- **Join Request Flow**: Users can request to join the group through a button
+- **Direct Bot Link Flow**: Users start application via bot link (no group join required)
-- **Question System**: Configurable questions that users must answer
+- **Dynamic Options**: Configurable options for how users found the group
 - **Admin Approval**: Admins can approve or decline requests with buttons
-- **Auto-timeout**: Requests are automatically rejected after 24 hours
+- **Clickable User Links**: Admins can click user names to start conversations
 - **Message Management**: Admin messages are deleted after approval/decline with status notifications
-- **Database Storage**: All requests and responses are stored in SQLite
+- **Database Storage**: All requests and user explanations are stored in SQLite
+- **Clean Architecture**: Modular code structure with separated concerns

 ## Setup